Industry Expertise · July 15, 2024

 Upscale amenities

-Residents may be willing to extra for access to an on-site fitness center, premium parking spots or a pool membership other upscale community features.
+Residents may be willing to pay extra for access to an on-site fitness center, premium parking spots, a pool membership or other upscale community features.
 Rather than adding the cost of such amenities into everyone's rent, you could decide to break out these items and charge only the residents who want to take advantage of them.
 This way, you can keep rents lower while diversifying your property management revenue streams as needed.

 A la carte services